Eigenvalues as a Metric for Memory Dynamics in Sequence Models: Experimental Details

-All models are trained and evaluated over five different tasks (3 LRA tasks, MQAR and WikiText-103), while their architectures were fixed for each task (with the architecture details provided in Table~\ref{tab:architecture}), with the aim to keep the models comparable in size.
-In the remainder of the section, we provide task-wise details of experiments.
+All models are trained and evaluated over five different tasks (3 LRA tasks, MQAR and WikiText-103), while their architectures were fixed for each task (with the architecture details provided in Table~\ref{tab:architecture}), with the aim to keep the models comparable in size. {The number of parameters per model is provided in Table \ref{tab:num_params}}.
+Furthermore, unless indicated otherwise, we fixed our seed to 1919 for all experiments.
+For the evaluation on additional seeds, we chose 1717, 2222, and 2929.
+We trained and evaluated all our models on a single NVIDIA A100 GPU (80GB).
+In the remainder of the section, we provide task-wise details of our experiments.